FIND ME ON

 Read: May 20, 2021 • Rating: 6/10

-A memoir by a neurosurgeon who was diagnosed with stage IV lung cancer at the age of 36.
+A memoir by a neurosurgeon who was diagnosed with stage IV lung cancer at 36.
 The book is a reflection on his life and his experiences with death.
-I particularly loved his letter to his daughter, which I thought was beautiful.
+The letter to his daughter at the end was beautiful.

 Top 5 Regrets of the Dying